Another relation among the neutrino mass-squared differences?: Implications and Interpretation

-if interpreting the neutrino mass-squared differences as the structural components.
-It is relevant to recall that the Koide formula demonstrates a precision of $\sim0.001\%$ with the pole masses.
-At the same time, it can deviate by approximately 0.2\% when applied to running charged lepton masses at higher energy scales, such as the $Z$~pole~\cite{Xing:2006vk}.
+with the neutrino mass-squared differences as the structural components.
+For context, the Koide formula holds at the $\sim0.001\%$ level for pole masses but can deviate by approximately 0.2\% for running charged-lepton masses at higher energy scales, such as the $Z$~pole~($M_Z$)~\cite{Xing:2006vk}.
+It is also relevant to note that extensions of Koide’s result to the neutrino sector have been widely investigated~\cite{Koide:2006dn,Xing:2006vk,Li:2005rp,Cao:2012un,Rodejohann:2011jj,Gao:2015xnv}.